 - Old book pages

-- Stencil (I had a bird stencil waaaay back from this pillow project, which is still one of the most popular projects on my blog, by the way.)
+- Stencil (I had a bird stencil waaaay back from this fall pillow project, which is still one of the most popular projects on my blog, by the way.)

 - Small paint roller